 Rental growth outperforming inflation in recent years.

-Consequently, depending on the area, demand is increased and due to under supply of housing in most major cities this pushes up the rental returns available for buy-to-let investors.
+Consequently, depending on the area, demand is increased due to an undersupply of student housing in most major cities.
+This pushes up rental values and the rental returns available for buy-to-let investors in the UK market.

 In a breakdown of the current student population, 81% are from the UK, whilst 13% are from outside of the EU and 6% are from within the EU.
 By far the largest non-EU country accounted for is China.
-In an accumulation of our total population in the UK, Chinese students now account for 95,090 in the 2016-17 year, presenting a 13.5% increase since 2013.
+In an accumulation of our total population in the UK, Chinese students accounted for 95,090 in the 2016-17 year, presenting a 13.5% increase since 2013.
 Closely following is the student population from Hong Kong which has surpassed this rate of growth with a 27.6% increase for a total of 16,680 students studying in the UK, representing the highest amount of non-EU applicants ever recorded.
 Similarly, a main driver of growth has been an increase in EU students who represent 6% of all full-time students in the UK.
 In 2018, EU applications grew between 5% and 10%.

 1987 saw the introduction of a scheme allowing overseas students to study in the UK for free for one year.
 The Erasmus programme included living expenses and has benefitted over 200,000 students since it was first established.
 A total of 91% of international higher education students across all levels were satisfied with their university experience in the UK.
 Due to this positive figure, the UK has experienced a 2.2% rise in applications from students outside of the UK since 2016.

 UCAS measure the capability and academic attainment of a student based on the tariff level of the university.
 Medium to higher tariff institutions (those deemed as retaining a higher level of student) have seen a 0.4% increase in acceptances whereas lower tariffs have seen a decline of 5.4%.

 The rental growth of student accommodation in the UK has surpassed all other asset sectors by reaching an accumulative transaction value of £3.5 billion in 2016 and £4.6 billion in 2017, with significant investment from international sources.
 Over 2017, investors remained pragmatic as the UK is viewed as a stable global property market.

 Previously, small falls in student numbers are having a little effect to diminish rental growth as it has remained healthy over the past 12 months.
 There is a correlation between cities that have seen high levels of regeneration and development and low or negative percentage changes in annual rent.